aroon812/EbayPlusPlus/README.md

 Notes:

 The final iteration of our website has gotten us very close to the ideas we had at the outset.
 We have peer to peer messaging, and we have a way for people to buy, sell, and auction goods.
-There is a user page that gives all the needed info that one would expect for a good shopping experience
+There is a user page that gives all the needed info that one would expect for a good shopping experience.
+In addition, buy it now now removes items from the items list.

 Breakdown:
 1. Aaron Thomson: